grscheller/scheller-linux-archive/CODE_OF_CONDUCT.md

 ## The Project
 The project consists of the scheller-linux-archive GitHub repository, its associated GitHub community infrastructure, and any Wiki pages associated with this repo.
 The project maintainer is Geoffrey R. Scheller.

 ## Purpose of Project
-The primary purpose of this GitHub repo is to capture what the project's maintainer learns in a way that helps him stay up to speed on topics related to software development and system administration in a Linux/Unix/Posix environment.
-Additional infrastructure is maintained so that this information may be of some marginal use to others.
+The primary purpose of this GitHub repo is to capture what the project's maintainer learns in a way that helps him stay up to speed on topics related to software development and system administration in Linux/Unix/Posix like environments.
+Additional infrastructure is maintained to help the mantainer document what he has done.
+Secondarily, it is hoped that this additional infrastructure makes the content of the repo more accessible to others.

 When topics mature to the point where there may be interest in share collaborative open source development, the maintainer may spin these topics